danielsz/Palimpsest/README.md

 Configuration options are available in palimpsest's customization group.
 You are able to:

-- Reassign key bindings
+- Reassign key bindings.
-- Set default direction for moving text within the file (default is bottom)
+- Change the location where text is moved (default is bottom).
 - Define your preferred suffix for the *trash* (or *draft*) file.

 P.S.
 [Follow][follow_me] me on Twitter.